smandia/HackerNewsStories/README.md

 1. Since the endpoint for best stories just returns ids , I assume we pick in any order the ids.

 Things I would have done more if I had time
+0. I would have divided the solution in multiple projects
 1. My VS 2022 crashed multiple times otherwise I would have written more tests , I could complete tests for few places only
 2. I would have used RetryPolicy  and circuit breaker ploicy in my http client
 3. I would have increased the lifetime  of httpclient from the pool